Finding a suitable, comfortable cassette toilet for your RV camper is crucial.

 Then pull up the lever to unlock it before sliding it out.

-Wheel or carry it to the disposal, and then swivel the nozzle around to face away from the cassette, removing the cap.
+Wheel or carry it to the disposal.
+Then, swivel the nozzle around to face away from the cassette, removing the cap.
 Then just press the pressure release valve, and pour out the contents.

-Once it’s empty, it’s a good idea to give it a bit of a clean.
+Once it’s empty, it’s good to give it a bit of a clean.

-Once that’s done, refill the chemicals if necessary and replace the cap before rotating it back around.
+Once that’s done, refill the chemicals and replace the cap before rotating it back around.

 Slide the cassette back into your vehicle and push the lever down to lock it into place.